Professor David Hogg

 Client Director, Home Office & Police, IBM

-Mark has been with IBM since 1999 in a number of roles across Public Sector, Prior to that he worked for 3 other international IT suppliers in various roles including Public Sector Sales Director and as part of the country management team.
+Mark has been with IBM since 1999 in a number of roles across the public sector.
+Prior to this he worked for 3 other international IT suppliers in various roles including Public Sector Sales Director and as part of the country management team.

 His current role is something that he is genuinely passionate about and feels that IBM can enable real change across government by helping to join up data and then use sophisticated analytics to extract actionable intelligence.